-This field study teaches the reproductive functions in the life cycle of flowering plants, focusing on the changes we can observe as an individual flower develops into the seed-holding structure called a fruit.
+This two-hour field study teaches the reproductive functions in the life cycle of flowering plants, focusing on the changes we can observe as an individual flower develops into the seed-holding structure called a fruit.
 Students investigate flower and fruit parts and look carefully for the specific stages of change as a flower begins this gradual, often overlooked transformation from bud to flower to fruit.
 Participants observe, describe, and collect evidence of these life cycle developments in the Arnold Arboretum landscape.

 At the beginning of the field study, students share what they already know about flowers, their function, and flower parts.
 Using various visuals, students learn the vocabulary they will be using throughout the field study.
 Students are challenged to discover all the stages of a flower’s transformation from bud to fruit during their explorations in the landscape.

 Throughout their visit to the Arboretum, students encounter and interact with a large variety of flowers, examining flower parts closely and identifying the stages of change.
 They observe and dissect a flower, looking for and naming distinct flower parts that play a role in the flower’s function as seed maker: petals, pistil, and stamen.
 Students test their predictions regarding a flower’s stage of development by cutting open a bud (containing flower parts) or fruit (containing seeds) to see what is inside, using this evidence to sequence the stages.
 Students may also observe pollinators and examine pollen more closely, and even help fertilize a flower by transferring pollen using “bee’s legs.”